 The 60 brave defenders who remained in Delphi had spent the last hours steeling themselves for certain death as they stood on the heights of the town, looking down upon the Persian army as it straggled toward them through the inclement weather.
 Now, they were shocked to see the Persians turn back the way they had come.
 Delphi was saved — inexplicably, anticlimactically saved, but saved nevertheless.
 Like men delivered from a sentence of execution — which in effect they were — they whooped and hollered so lustily that some faint echo of their voices reached their fellow citizens who were huddled together in the Corycian Cave, reached even the people waiting in dread down in Cirrha.
 There was much celebration that night once the people in both places learned what their cries of joy meant.

-Yet those efforts did nothing to protect Athens, Xerxes’s first priority ever since setting off from his own lands.
+Yet those efforts did nothing to protect Athens, Xerxes’s biggest priority ever since setting off from his own lands.
 That city now stood utterly exposed before his army.
 There could be no talk among its citizens of coming out to meet the Persians in open battle this time, no hope of another Marathon; the disproportion in numbers was simply too great now.
 Athens was in panic, its leadership riven with dissension.
 They felt abandoned by the Spartans and their other supposed allies, who had elected when push came to shove to protect their own cities rather than Athens.
 The Athenians continued fruitlessly to debate the meaning of the Delphi oracle’s prophecy to them.
 What were the “wooden walls” of which she had spoken?
 The two largest camps continued to believe that her words must refer either to the stockade surrounding their acropolis or to their fleet.

 In the end, terror of the approaching Persian army perhaps played the biggest role in convincing the majority of the people that the latter was the case.
 Only a few hundred stubborn soldiers declared their intention to remain behind atop the acropolis.
 Most of the rest, including the archontes and other political and military leaders and all of the ordinary citizens who could manage it, decamped to the island of Salamis near the harbor of Athens, the sanctuary annexed by the wise Solon a century before; the entire city now gave thanks for that legendary founder’s foresight.